Wuthering Heights (song): Release

-Bush's record company, EMI, originally chose another track, "James and the Cold Gun", as the lead single, but Bush was determined to use "Wuthering Heights".
-The single was initially scheduled for 4 November 1977; however, Bush was unhappy with the cover and insisted it be replaced.
-Some copies of the single had already been sent out to radio stations, but EMI relented and put back the single's launch until 20 January 1978.
+Bush's record company, EMI, originally chose another track, "James and the Cold Gun", as the lead single, but Bush was determined to use "Wuthering Heights" instead.
+"Wuthering Heights" was initially scheduled for a November release, but EMI pushed the release date back over fears that it would "get caught up in the Christmas rush".
+The song nonetheless began to receive airplay in November 1977 after a few copies were inadvertently distributed to the Capital radio network.

 The single cover artwork mirrored that used for the album cover; both featured a photograph of Bush "clinging to a large painted dragon kite, gliding across a vast, all-seeing eye", taken by Jay Myrdal.

 "Wuthering Heights" entered the charts in the week ending 11 February 1978 at No. 42.
 The following week it rose to No. 27, and Bush made her first appearance on Top of the Pops.
 The song was added to BBC Radio 1's playlist the following week and became one of the most-played records on radio.
 In 1986, the first pressings of her first compilation album The Whole Story erroneously stated the release date for this single as 4 November 1977.
+By March 1979, "Wuthering Heights" had sold over one million copies internationally.